 (A) Perform all mass and volume measurement device calibration as specified in the original equipment manufacturers (OEM) documentation.
 If OEM documentation is unavailable, calibrate as specified in 40 CFR §98.3(i)(2) (3), except that a minimum of three calibration points must be used spanning the normal operating conditions.
 When using the three calibration points, one point must be at or near the zero point, one point must be at or near the upscale point, and one point at or near the mid-point of the devices operating range.
 If OEM documentation does not specify a method or is unavailable, and calibration methods specified in 40 CFR §98.3(i)(2)-(3) are not possible for a particular device, the procedures in section 95109(b) must be followed to obtain approval for an alternative calibration procedure.
 Additionally:

 1. Pressure differential devices must be inspected at a frequency specified in paragraph (k)(4) of this section, unless the device is located at a refinery or hydrogen plant that operates continuously with infrequent outages.
 In such cases, the owner or operator of the refinery or hydrogen plant must inspect each device at a frequency of at least once every six years.
 The inspection must be conducted as described in the appropriate part of ISO 5167-2 (2003), or AGA Report No 3 (2003) Part 2, both of which are incorporated by reference, or a method published by an organization listed in 40 CFR §98.7 applicable to the analysis being conducted.
 If the device fails any one of the tests then the meter shall be deemed out of calibration.
 If OEM guidance for a particular pressure differential device recommends against disassembly and inspection of the device, disassembly and inspection requirements in this paragraph do not apply.
-Documentation of OEM guidance must be made available to verifiers and ARB upon request.
+Documentation of OEM guidance must be made available to verifiers and CARB upon request.

 a.
-Records of all tests, including an as-found condition, must be preserved pursuant to section 95105 and made available to verifiers and ARB upon request.
+Records of all tests, including an as-found condition, must be preserved pursuant to section 95105 and made available to verifiers and CARB upon request.

 b.
 Where inspection requirements apply, the primary element must also be photographed on both sides prior to any treatment or cleanup of the element to clearly show the condition of the element as it existed in the pipe.